2. ON COMPUTERS

 The troll dimensions of Wikipedia are viewed with misgivings.
 The majority of Wikipedia editors and administrators use a pseudonym, which is no encouragement to regard their statements as being authoritative.
-The average age of Wikipedia editors has been stated (by leader JImmy Wales) to be 26, but more recent assessments indicate a much lower age group.
-Wikipedia personnel are not supposed to indulge in personal attacks, but these have been in evidence on discussion pages and Noticeboard features.
+The average age of Wikipedia editors was long ago stated (by manager Jimmy Wales) to be 26, but more recent assessments indicate a much lower age group.
+Wikipedia personnel are not supposed to indulge in personal attacks, but these have been in evidence on many discussion pages and Noticeboard features.
 In my own case, and as a carry-over from the SSS108 User page, I have been the recipient of hostile attention from several pseudonymous entities on Wikipedia.
 For a compact description, see Wikipedia Misinformation.
 For a more detailed treatment, see Wikipedia Anomalies.
 See also the Sequel.
-Jimmy Wales deleted the SSS108 user page in 2012.
+Jimmy Wales deleted the SSS108 User page in 2012.

 No less than four sectarian/devotee movements were represented in the Wikipedia hostilities against myself.
 In addition to the Sathya Sai Baba campaigner, three other guru causes were involved, namely Bhagwan Shree Rajneesh, Adi Da Samraj, and Meher Baba.
 Two pseudonymous devotees at the Meher Baba page on Wikipedia were particularly aggressive.
-One of these resorted to the hostile and libellous blogs of SSS108 (Equalizer), accepting these as the truth, a fault which is no compliment to his cause.
+One of these resorted to the hostile and libellous blogs of SSS108 (Equalizer), accepting these as the truth.
 The other aggressor expressed a false statement which clearly originated from within the Meher Baba movement, and which I refuted accordingly.
 This issue is aggravated by the fact that the Wikipedia article on Sheriar Mundegar Irani has a history of sectarian interference confirmed by a Citizendium file.

 The relevance of pseudonymity on the web is strongly in question.
 Such authorship too frequently converges with troll tendencies.
 If writers are afraid to reveal their true identity, suspicion can legitimately attach to their output.

-It is possible to conclude that the disadvantages of computers currently outweigh the advantages, and that extensive legislation is needed to improve the educational performance of this media.
+It is possible to conclude that the disadvantages of computers currently outweigh the advantages.
+Extensive legislation is needed to improve the educational performance of this media.